 Threshold Field (Ad hoc search type only) This is the field in your data that the KPI aggregates and monitors.
 For pure counts, use

 Unit The type of measurement that the KPI calculates.
 For example, %, MB, and so on.
 Entity Calculation Sets the calculation method for calculating aggregate search results on the entity level if Split by Entity is set to Yes.
 Service/Aggregate Calculation Sets the calculation method for calculating the service/aggregate level.
-Fill Data Gaps with Select how you would like to treat gaps in your data.
-This affects how KPI data gaps are displayed in service analyzers, deep dive KPI lanes, glass table KPI widgets, and other dashboards in ITSI populated by the summary index.
+Fill Data Gaps with How to treat gaps in your data.
+This setting affects how aggregate KPI data gaps are displayed in service analyzers, deep dive KPI lanes, glass table KPI widgets, and other dashboards in ITSI populated by the summary index.

 - Select Last available value to use the last reported value in the ITSI summary index.
-For aggregate level KPIs, service aggregate data gaps are filled with the last reported aggregate KPI value.
-For entity level KPIs, entity data gaps are filled with the corresponding entity's last available value.
-After the entity gaps have been filled, the service aggregate result is calculated for the KPI.
-See How filling data gaps with last reported value works for more information.
+Aggregate KPI data gaps are filled with the last reported aggregate KPI value.
+Entity-level data gaps are filled with the corresponding entity's last available value.
+The search only looks back 30 minutes, so if the gap is larger than 30 minutes it will show N/A.

 - Select Custom value to specify a specific value to use when there is a gap in data.
 Enter a positive integer.

 Filled gap values are not used in the calculations performed for Anomaly Detection and Adaptive Thresholding.